Balamurugan-cyber/Dense-PMSFNet/README.md

 🔺 Pyramidal Multi-Scale Fusion Module (MSPFM) to capture both local and global features

-🧠 scSE Attention Blocks to focus on clinically relevant vessel regions

 🔄 Deep Decoder with Fusion Layer for accurate reconstruction